nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ![updateTransactionSequence](images/UpdateTransactionSequence.png)

 #### 4.3.7.
-List Transaction By User
+List Transaction By Borrower/Lender

-> This feature allows the user to list all the Transactions in which a given User is a Borrower.
-> - `view-borrow-tx-by-user /u [username]` and `view-lend-tx-by-user /u [username]`: Lists down all the transactions in which a given user is a borrower/lender.
+> `view-borrow-tx-by-user /u [username]` and `view-lend-tx-by-user /u [username]`: Lists down all the transactions in which a given user is a borrower/lender.

 Given below is an example usage scenario and how the command mechanism behaves at each step.

 Step 1: The user types in the command in the command line.
-The CommandParser class checks if the command is valid through the createCommand() method, and either throws an exception, or forwards the input to `ViewTransactionsByUserCommand` class to be processed.
+The CommandParser class checks if the command is valid through the `createCommand()` method, and either throws an exception, or forwards the input to `ViewTransactionsByUserCommand` class to be processed.

-Step 2: `ViewTransactionsByUserCommand::executeCommand` checks if the delimiters ('u') are present in the user input with the `getArgs()` method.
+Step 2: `ViewBorrowTransactionsByUserCommand::executeCommand` or `ViewLendTransactionsByUserCommand::executeCommand` checks if the delimiters ('u') are present in the user input with the `getArgs()` method.
 If argument not present, an exception will be thrown.

-Step 3: If argument is present, it then checks if the User specified exists/ is valid with `ViewTransactionsByUserCommand::isValidUser` .
+Step 3: If argument is present, it then checks if the User specified exists/ is valid with `ViewBorrowTransactionsByUserCommand::isValidUser` or `ViewLendTransactionsByUserCommand::isValidUser`.
 A UserNotFoundException is thrown otherwise.

-Step 4: If User is found, it then delegates to `TransactionList::getBorrowTransactionsByUser` which finds the transactions in which a given User is Borrower and returns a TransactionList containing all of them.
+Step 4: If User is found, it then delegates to `TransactionList::getBorrowTransactionsByUser` or `TransactionList::getLendTransactionsByUser`which finds the transactions in which a given User is Borrower and returns a TransactionList containing all of them.

 Step 5: The returned TransactionList printed to the User via `Ui.printResponse()`

 The following sequence diagram models the operation:

+**...Update the diagram**

 ![ViewBorrowTxByuUser](images/ViewBorrowTxByUser.png)
 ### 4.4.
 Help Command